-Matthew Sommer, director of the firm's Defined Contribution and Wealth Advisor Services team, said this year's proprietary survey was the result of "mixed feedback" from the firm’s advisors and clients regarding the Trump administration's flagship piece of legislation.
+Matthew Sommer, director of Janus Henderson’s Defined Contribution and Wealth Advisor Services Team, said that the survey showed “mixed feedback” about the TCJA from the firm’s advisors and clients.

 “The data confirmed what we had been hearing in qualitative feedback, which is that higher-income taxpayers ended up paying more in taxes than they expected,” Sommer said.
 “In addition, filers were uninformed about the tax changes, which we believe presents an opportunity for financial advisors to be more proactive in helping clients understand the new tax law and individual implications.”

-As more and more taxpayers began getting their refunds earlier this year, one narrative remained consistent for most – that the average taxpayer was receiving a much smaller tax return than in previous years.
+As more taxpayers received their 2018 tax refunds, one narrative remained consistent for most: The average taxpayer received a much smaller tax refund than in previous years.

-Officials said the discrepancy between how much these respondents expected to pay and how much they actually paid likely stems from the Tax Cuts and Jobs Act's $10,000 limit on state and local tax deductions.
+Officials said that the discrepancy between how much these respondents expected to pay and how much they actually paid likely stems from the TCJA’s $10,000 limit on state and local tax deductions.

 “While all taxpayers benefit from five of the seven marginal rates being reduced, higher-income households with substantial property and state income tax liabilities may find that the lower rates are not enough to offset the new restrictions applied to their itemized deductions,” officials wrote.

-Even though the legislation was signed into law by President Donald Trump in December 2017, the survey found that most consumers said they were uninformed about the Tax Cuts and Jobs Act's impact on their taxes as Tax Day 2019 approached.
+Even though the legislation was signed into law by then-President Donald Trump in December 2017, the survey found that most consumers said they were uninformed about the TCJA’s impact on their taxes as Tax Day 2019 approached.

-Respondents were asked to rank their comprehension of the legislation’s importance on a scale of one to five, with the low end denoting “not familiar at all” and the high end suggesting they were “very familiar” with the legislation.
+Respondents were asked to rank their comprehension of the legislation’s importance on a scale of 1 to 5, with 1 denoting “not familiar at all” and 5 suggesting they were “very familiar” with the legislation.
 Officials said the mean score from respondents was 2.05.

 Additionally, respondents were asked how much they would be able to deduct if their property tax was $4,000 and their state tax was $8,000.
 Just 10% of respondents gave the correct answer of $10,000.

-Officials said a major contributor to this lack of understanding was a need for financial professionals to be more proactive in informing clients about how the bill directly affects them.
+Officials said a significant contributor to this lack of understanding was a need for financial professionals to be more proactive in informing clients how the TCJA directly affects them.

-When it comes to paying back any debts with the IRS, more than half of higher-income households (56%) said they would withdraw money from a checking or savings account to cover the difference.
+When it came to paying back debts with the IRS, the survey showed that more than half of higher-income households (56%) said that they would withdraw money from a checking or savings account to cover the difference.
 Of the households with incomes under $100,000 that received a tax refund, 38% said they planned to save the money, while 23% said they were planning to spend it.

-The survey also examined how people use their refunds.
-It found 22% of respondents said they would use their refunds to reduce debt.
+The survey also examined how people used their refunds.
+It found that 22% of respondents said that they would use their refunds to reduce debt.
 The other top priority was establishing an emergency fund (15%).
-Officials said those two plans were also the top priorities for higher-income households.
-[Looking for online tax software for your business?
-Check our reviews and best picks.]
+Officials said that those were also the top priorities for higher-income households.